Carbon Hill, Alabama

 Carbon Hill is a city in Walker County, Alabama, United States.
 It incorporated in February 1891.
-At the 2010 census the population was 2,021, down from 2,071 in 2000.
+As of the 2020 census, Carbon Hill had a population of 1,769.

 History

-About 310 million years ago, Carbon Hill was located in a swampy area south of the equator.
-A number of important fossil discoveries and trackways have been located near Carbon Hill.

-Carbon Hill, Alabama was settled in 1886 because of coal mining and the railroad.
+Carbon Hill, Alabama, was settled in 1886 because of coal mining and the railroad.
 A post office was established in 1887 with John T. Anderson as the first Postmaster.
 By 1888, the community had grown enough to support the Carbon Hill United Methodist Church.

 The Galloway Coal Company was responsible for the early development of Carbon Hill.
 Col. Robert Galloway entered the coal and transfer business in 1863.
 On May 1, 1890, Galloway bought mines and property on Carbon Hill (as it was then called) from The Kansas City Coal and Coke Company for $130,000.
 Galloway turned the operation into a commercial success.
 Other mining companies set up operations after word spread of Galloway's success.

 On February 1, 1891, the Sheriff of Walker County telegraphed the governor of Alabama requesting fifty soldiers to be dispatched to Carbon Hill.
 Mayor Anderson wired: "There is a lawless mob here.
 Colored people are shot and driven from home.
 No arrest made.
 We need troops."
 Superintendent B. W. Whitfield of the Carbon Hill Coal and Coke Company was anxious to fire 200 striking miners, and the men had caught word of it.
 The strikers feared the black citizens would take their jobs.